Orange Order: Membership rates

 Membership of the Order was historically lower in areas where Protestants are in the majority, and vice versa.
 In County Fermanagh, where the Catholic and Protestant populations are close to parity, membership in 1971 was three times as high as in the more Protestant counties of Antrim and Down, where it was just over 10% of adult Protestant males.
 Other factors that are associated with high rates of membership are levels of unemployment that more closely match Catholic levels, and low levels of support for the Democratic Unionist Party among unionists.

+Symbols

+The Orange Order's name stems from the Orange Associations, a name that recognized the landing of William of Orange in England and the start of the Glorious Revolution of 1688.
+Its flag, known as the Boyne Standard and Orange Standard, has a field of orange with a purple star and a St. George's Cross in the upper left corner.
+Orange represents the monarchs in the House of Orange.

 Beliefs and activities

 Protestantism

 The basis of the modern Orange Order is the promotion and propagation of "biblical Protestantism" and the principles of the Reformation.
 As such the Order only accepts those who confess a belief in a Protestant religion.
 As well as Catholics, non-creedal and non-Trinitarian Christians are also banned.
-This includes members of the Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah's Witnesses, Unitarians, and some branches of Quakers.
+This includes members of the Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah's Witnesses, Unitarians, Eastern Orthodoxy and Quakers.